LPRowe/bowtie-defect-identification/README.md

 1. Strips away features like wafer, image location, sub-image location and pixel location that will not assist in classifying each (non)bowtie.
 Then balances the training sets so that there are an equal number of bowties and nonbowties.
 More details are included in the script header.

-1. 8 classifiers were individually optimized to classify whether or not a bowtie is present in an image.
+1. Eight classifiers were individually optimized to classify whether or not a bowtie is present in an image.
 I remained fairly consistent with how the code is structured for each classifier so I will speak about them generally.

     *  bowtie_data or image_data is loaded and split into test and train data
 	    * random_state=42 was used across all classifiers for uniformity